Lifelong Wellness

 4.A – Side Plank from the Ground (Straight-Arm)

 Begin in a 4-point position with your knees below your hips and your hands beneath your shoulders.
 Move into a straight arm plank position.
 Shift to your side, distributing your weight across one arm and your stacked legs to move into a side plank position, maintaining good alignment with your head, shoulders, hips, and toes.
-Hold this position for 5-10 seconds.
-Return to the starting position and repeat the movement on the opposite side.

-To make the exercise more challenging, extend one arm upwards.
+Basically, to make the exercise more challenging, extend one arm upwards.

 4.A - Side Plank from the Ground - Straight-Arm4.A – Side Plank from the Ground (Straight-Arm)